Xilinx/ml-suite/README.md

 ### Release Notes

 - xfdnn_18_03_19
-	- Added Python Streaming and Multi-Process Apis and Tutorials
+	- Added Python Streaming and Multi-Process APIs and Tutorials
 	- Updates to Compiler and Quantizer

 - xfdnn_17_12_15